-These top questions asked are a good place to start.
-You may also visit Raptor Central on any campus, call 240-567-5000, email firstname.lastname@example.org, use our website search tool, speak to a recruiter, meet with a counselor, or stop by an Office of Records and Registration.
+If you have questions about Montgomery College, start here with our frequently asked questions.
+You may also visit Raptor Central on any campus, call 240-567-5000, email firstname.lastname@example.org, use our website search tool, speak to a recruiter, meet with a counselor, or contact the Office of Records and Registration.

 Keep in mind that FERPA is a federal law that limits access to student education records.
 This means that the student, not a parent, friend, or partner, must contact the College with regard to their records including grades and class schedules.